-A mini-conference will be held at NMBU in June showing how many scientific controversies concerning sustainability come down to different philosophical biases adopted in the various disciplines as parts of scientific theory, methods, models and norms.
+The aim of this event is to show how many scientific controversies concerning sustainability come down to different philosophical biases in scientific theory, methods, models and norms.
 The talks will fall into four thematic sessions: Sustainable food production and food systems; Climate change and adaption; Digitalisation and policy; Social responsibility and rational decision-making.

 In June 2020, NMBU will offer a pilot course open to all Bachelor, Master and PhD students.
 The course title is ‘PHI300/PHI404 Interdisciplinarity and Expert Disagreement in Sustainability Research’, it is research-based and organised by the Centre for Applied Philosophy of Science.